8 Best Homeowners Insurance Companies in Washington DC of 2023

 State Farm: Best Affordable Policy

 State Farm is one of the largest insurers in the nation.
-Even so, the company has one of the cheapest policy rates.
+Even so, the company has some of the lowest rates for homeowners insurance in Washington, D.C.

 For Washington, DC., the average cost is $895, or $75 per month.

-This makes State Farm cheaper than the state and national averages.
+This makes State Farm cheaper than both the state and national averages.

-State Farm has the best deal compared to all the insurance companies that made a list.
+State Farm has the most competitive premiums compared to all the insurance companies that made our list.

-In addition, your already low premium can be even lower if you take advantage of State Farm’s copious amount of discounts.
+In addition, your already low premium can be even lower if you take advantage of State Farm’s many discounts.

 Read a full State Farm homeowners insurance review.